Virtual Learning vs In-Person Learning

-But there is a difference in the retention of remote versus in-person students.
+Information retention, though, can be different for remote versus in-person students.
 As Johnson describes it, “choosing to quit is very easy” with online education.

 Virtual learning versus in-person learning in a workplace setting

 70 percent of learning and development occurs through hands-on experience.

 20 percent is achieved through social learning, coaching, mentoring, and other methods of interaction.

 10 percent comes from formal traditional courseware instruction and educational events.

-Is there a better solution for workplace learning?
+Is there a better solution?

-- Gain real-time feedback on how employees are performing.
+Gain real-time feedback on how employees are performing.

 Record real-world situations that employees encounter which can be used as relevant examples for trainees to learn from.

-- Communicate with managers and team members to take advantage of social learning
+Communicate with managers and team members to take advantage of social learning

-- Access formal courseware instruction.
+Access formal courseware instruction.

 By combining all three elements of the 70-20-10 learning and development model, we can start taking full advantage of the features and technologies that e-learning offers us.

-Ezra has redesigned leadership coaching for the digital age to transform your company’s workforce through affordable, scalable and high-impact solutions that promote equitable access through our world-class coaching app.
-Find out today how everyone can be better with a coach.
+Get ahead of the e-learning curve with Ezra’s world-class employee coaching, built to fit into today’s working life.
+We’ve redesigned leadership coaching for the modern age to help transform people through affordable, scalable and high-impact solutions, with equitable access through our world-class coaching app.
+Find out today how digital coaching could make a big difference to your organization.